DappCamp-Cohort-4/pet-park-assignment/README.md

 -   `testCannotAddAnimalWhenNonOwner`
     -   Test that any non-owner account cannot add animals using the `add` function

--   `testExpectEmitOnBorrow`
+-   `testCannotBorrowWhenAgeZero`
-    -   Test that the `Borrowed` event is emitted correctly when `borrow` function is called with correct parameters.
+    -   Test that the borrow function fails when called with an age equal to 0.

 -   `testBorrowCountDecrement`
     -   Test that the count of animal decreases correctly when the `borrow` function is called.